8 Common Mistakes Sales Managers Make and How to Avoid Them

 Giving them a bit of guidance is fine as long as you don’t make their problem your own.

-5. Letting Poor Performance Slide
+Sales Managers Letting Poor Performance Slide

 New sales managers tend to underestimate the poor performance of their salespeople.
 They keep giving them the benefit of the doubt until the situation goes out of hand and the sales start to decline.

-Instead: Help Underperforming Reps
+Help Underperforming Sales Reps

 Don’t let a problem drag on.
 Deal with it right away.